MPI Artificial Intelligence for robots and swarms

 end

-right = MAX_SPEED
+local right = MAX_SPEED * forward + turn

-left = MAX_SPEED
+if left > MAX_SPEED then left = MAX_SPEED end

 robot.wheels.set_velocity(left, right)